The Dark Knight Rises: Filming

-Shortly before Christmas of 2011, Christopher Nolan invited several prominent directors, including Edgar Wright, Michael Bay, Bryan Singer, Jon Favreau, Eli Roth, Duncan Jones and Stephen Daldry, to Universal CityWalk's IMAX theatre for a private screening of the first six minutes of The Dark Knight Rises, which had been shot on IMAX film and edited from the original camera negative.
+Shortly before Christmas of 2011, Nolan invited several prominent directors, including Edgar Wright, Michael Bay, Bryan Singer, Jon Favreau, Eli Roth, Duncan Jones and Stephen Daldry, to Universal CityWalk's IMAX theatre for a private screening of the first six minutes of The Dark Knight Rises, which had been shot on IMAX film and edited from the original camera negative.
 Nolan, feeling that the use of film stock in cinema was being phased out due to the introduction of digital cinematography and projection, used this screening to make a case for the continued use of film, which he asserts still offers superior image quality to any digital format, and warned the filmmakers that unless they continued to assert their choice to use film in their productions, they may eventually lose it as an option.
-Nolan explained; "I wanted to give them a chance to see the potential, because I think IMAX is the best film format that was ever invented.
+Nolan explained, "I wanted to give them a chance to see the potential, because I think IMAX is the best film format that was ever invented.
 It's the gold standard and what any other technology has to match up to, but none have, in my opinion.
 The message I wanted to put out there was that no one is taking anyone's digital cameras away.
 But if we want film to continue as an option, and someone is working on a big studio movie with the resources and the power to insist [on] film, they should say so.
 I felt as if I didn't say anything, and then we started to lose that option, it would be a shame.
 When I look at a digitally acquired and projected image, it looks inferior against an original negative anamorphic print or an IMAX one."